-- Uniform is not from PUEO PRINT COMPANY - Wrong uniform on Chapel Day - Wearing PHCA Polo Shirt without PUEO PRINT COMPANY dress bottoms - Student in FREE DRESS on the wrong day - Student's attire does not meet "Dress Code Standards" or "Special Dress" - Student wearing footwear that is not allowed at school - Student's third notice in one quarter for other dress code violations.
+- Uniform is not from PUEO PRINT COMPANY - Wrong uniform on Chapel Day - Wearing PHCA Polo Shirt without PUEO PRINT COMPANY dress bottoms - Student in FREE DRESS on the wrong day - Student's attire does not meet "Dress Code Standards" or "Special Dress" - Student wearing footwear that is not allowed at school - Student's third notice in one quarter for dress code violations.

 A student's citizenship grade will drop one letter if three uniform notices are received within one quarter.
-Upon the fifth notice in one quarter, the citizenship will drop one more letter.
-If uniform violations continue, parents will be required to come in for a parent-student conference and appropriate consequences will be determined.
+Upon the fifth notice per quarter, the citizenship will drop one more letter.
+If uniform violations continue, a parent-student conference will be scheduled to determine appropriate actions needed.